-English Literature students enrolled on Text Technologies (ENGL2035) are eligible to participate in this opportunity.
-The maximum number of places on this opportunity is 20 and the minimum the trip will go ahead with is 8.
+Second-year and final-year students enrolled on BA English programmes are eligible to participate in this opportunity, especially those enrolled studying the module ENGL2035.
+The maximum number of places on this opportunity is 30 and the minimum the trip will go ahead with is 10.
 DMU staff will be accompanying the group.

 DMU students are only eligible to receive one academic-led trip bursary per year.
 Please check our eligibility criteria for further details.

 Meisei University in Tokyo houses 12 copies of the first collected edition of Shakespeare’s plays, the so called First Folio printed in 1623.
-This is one of the most valuable rare books in the world and Meisei University has made all 12 copies available to students on “ENGL2035 Text Technologies” to examine.
-The module is concerned with how books were made in the 14th – 19th centuries and being able to study the First Folio is a unique opportunity.
+This is one of the most valuable rare books in the world and Meisei University has made all 12 copies available to visiting DMU students.
+The trip is concerned with how books were made in the 14th – 19th centuries and being able to study the First Folio is a unique opportunity.

 Because of how the books were made, the 12 copies of this first edition are not identical and we will undertake close examination to see just how the words of Shakespeare’s plays were altered while the press was running, making each copy itself a unique item within an unique rare edition.
 While at Meisei University we will also take the opportunity to look at other rare books in their collection, including the first edition of Ben Jonson’s plays, and to look at Meisei’s replica of the Globe theatre of Shakespeare’s time.